 ‘Prepping’ your food doesn’t always mean having it cooked and ready to eat, it’s knowing what you are having and having it prepped and ready to cook or eat depending on where you are.
 For example:

-✓ The same can be said for couscous – if you don’t want to re-heat your food in the case of it turning dry, opt for an accompany food that can be heated on the go!
+- The same can be said for couscous – if you don’t want to reheat your food in the case of it turning dry, opt for an accompanying food that can be heated on the go!

 Step #3: Add spices!

 “I get bored of healthy eating” is definitely one of the most common phrases coming from clients.
 Not everyone loves salad and vegetables – personally, I could live off it.
 However, many people couldn’t think of anything worse!

 It’s all about figuring out what you do like – and making slight adjustments to prepare healthier versions of your favourite foods!
 One of the most simple, yet effective tips I can give is to use different spices / herbs / healthy condiments.
 This will give your food a ton of flavour, satisfying your taste-buds with minimal effect on your waistline!

 For example: Balsamic vinegar, paprika, garlic, chilli powder, good old pepper – a little extra tip – The hotter spices may work to increase your metabolism!
 Do try and stay away from creamy, sweet sauces – as these will have unnecessary calories, fats and sugars in that may counteract your time, effort and dedication to eating healthier!

 So all you new food preppers – if you want to hit any goal put the majority of your efforts into your food prep!
 Cook meals in advance; don’t force yourself to have all of your meals cold and stock up your spices!

 There’s no doubt that it can be difficult to start – well, just about anything!

 If you are having trouble thinking about quick and easy meals that will take the least amount of time to prep, scan over the following “Day 1” example to get your own food diary on a roll!